-But before leaving the glorious capital, we purchased a couple or rain jackets in the market.
+But before leaving the glorious capital of Vietnam, we purchased a couple or rain jackets in the market.
 If you are planning a trip to Sapa in March, be prepared, it’s going to be rather cold and damp.

 This small alpine style town, developed by the French colonial settlers, is a place inhabited by main 4 minority groups: Hmong, Dao (Yao), Giáy, Pho Lu, and Tay.

-It is also well know amongst trekkers as it is the main starting point for some of the fantastic trekking routes in Northwest Vietnam.
+Sapa is also well know amongst trekkers, as it is the main starting point for some of the fantastic trekking routes in Northwest Vietnam.

-While still on the journey up to Sapa, you will notice a lot of local ladies in their fantastic traditional outfits trekking the main roads and the muddy rice fields.
-You will also meet them at the market town where they will try to sell you some of their colourful handicrafts.
+While still on the journey up to Sapa, you will notice a lot of local ladies in their colourful traditional outfits trekking the main roads and the muddy rice fields.
+You will also meet them at the market town where they will try to sell you some of their various handicrafts.